-In June, the Council produces an Annual Report of its activities for the preceding year.
+In the summer, the Council produces an Annual Report of its activities for the preceding year.
 This includes an overview of the year from the Chairman of the Council for that year, and reports from each of the Portfolio Holders and Committee Chairmen.
 A Summary of the Council’s accounts for the year just ended is also included, as well as contact details for all Councillors.

 90% of the Council’s planned expenditure will be funded by its precept.
 Formulating the budget is, therefore, crucial to its day-to-day operations.
 Without adequate funding, the Council will not be able to meet its financial obligations.

 The Budget is prepared by the Council’s Responsible Financial Officer, following discussions by each of the Committees.
 Recommendations are then made to the full Council and the Council, as a corporate body, takes the formal decision to approve and adopt the Budget.

 The Budget for the Council year ahead is approved at a Council meeting in February of each year when the Parish Council also approves its Precept Demand to be made to Kirklees Council.
 Details of the Budget/Precept 2021-22 can be downloaded here.

 The Council has the power to levy a tax on property owners and residents within the parish.
 This tax is referred to as the parish precept and is based on the Parish Council’s budget for the next financial year.

 The amount of the precept must be submitted to the principal authority (also known as the billing authority), i.e. Kirklees Council, in early February every year.
 Kirklees Council undertakes the calculations and the Parish Council’s precept is included in the overall Council Tax bill sent to householders and residents (who do not have to be registered electors).
 It is the duty of Kirklees Council to ensure that all those eligible to vote are registered, because having a large number of unregistered residents can cause a distortion in the calculations.